 “My husband and I are photographic enthusiasts and we recently joined Jeff’s photo workshop to discover Alaska’s bears, glaciers, and fall colors.
 What a great trip this was!
 We were only a small group of 6 people, so Jeff was able to dedicate a lot of his time to each participant.
 He knows so much about the area and about how to take great pictures, and he’s a wonderful teacher.
 You can immediately feel that he’s really passionate about what he’s doing and shared his passion with the group"

 Travel via van, helicopter and float plane to several remote Alaska areas that few get to see.
-This 7 day/7 night photography workshop & tour travels to several unique Alaska locations including; a pristine, grizzly bear-populated, turquoise-colored lake surrounded by snow-clad mountain peaks with fall colors at their base in Lake Clark National Park.
+This 7 day/7 night photography workshop & tour travels to several unique Alaska locations including; a pristine, grizzly bear-populated, turquoise-colored lake surrounded by snow-clad mountain peaks with fall colors at their base.
 It also includes a half-day of moose photography, a helicopter-access only iceberg filled lake with glacier background and driving through color-rich valleys flanked by craggy mountains.

 This trip is instructed and guided by Alaska professional photographer, Jeff Schultz, official photographer of the Iditarod, and is timed for the grizzly bears feeding on salmon during the height of fall color.
 This trip is planned specifically for photographers by Jeff, who knows the areas extremely well.
 This is a trip that Jeff says “Is the trip that I’d take my family on to see a broad spectrum of Alaska that is much less visited by many people”.